warp-contracts/warp/README.md

 #### deploy

 Deploys contract to Arweave.
-By default deployment transaction is bundled and posted on Arweave using Warp Sequencer.
+By default, deployment transaction is bundled and posted on Arweave using Warp Sequencer.
 If you want to deploy your contract directly to Arweave - disable bundling by setting `disableBundling` to `true`.

 ```typescript
 async function deploy(contractData: ContractData, disableBundling?: boolean): Promise<ContractDeploy>;